The Windsor Boys' School: Houses

 Each of the eight houses is named after an old boy who died in either the First or Second World Wars.

 Sports

 The Windsor Boys' School has an active sports programme, and is particularly known for its performances in rugby, football and rowing.

 Rowing

 Windsor Boys' School Boat Club (opened in 1940) is one of the top school rowing clubs in the UK, and among the best sculling schools in the country.
 Rowers compete at regional and national school events and the club has produced several medallists in international competitions.
 The club is based in a boathouse situated on the Thames in Windsor, originally built by the Imperial Service College.
-The club's quad teams have won the Fawley Challenge Cup at the Royal Henley Regatta seven times in recent history, with the last two wins in 2017 and 2018.
+The club's quad teams have won the Fawley Challenge Cup at the Royal Henley Regatta eight times in recent history.
+The most recent win was in 2024 beating Marlow Rowing Club in the final.